GioKhabu/Online-Shop_Giorgi_Khaburzania/README.md

 According to assignment I have followed to the figma design which was already prepared and delivered by Scandiweb.

+### Major Requirements

+- The project is built by using React.
+- Only class components were used during to its implementation there is no single functional component solution.
+- Only pure css solutions were used no UI libraries at all.

 ### Functionality

 Following requirements were accomplished during its implimentation: